Broker & Managing Partner

 As an active property investor Philip understands what goes into the personal and important decision of buying and selling a home.
 By personally investing in real estate, keeping on top of market and trend changes, and by providing leadership to the Realtors he oversees, Philip has succeeded in combining all of his life-long passions and looks forward to growing them even further into the future.

 Although real estate keeps him quite busy, Philip’s personal interests include the love of travel with his partner Andrew and a passion for the arts.
 Philip has a performance certificate in Speech and Drama from Trinity College, London England and as a youth, participated in many areas of theatre and film production including lighting, sound, acting writing, publicity, front of house, editing, camera operation, stage management and directing.
-Philip is thrilled to now be able to give back to community organizations close to him and tie back to his love of arts by supporting organizations like the Community One Foundation and the Inside Out LGBT Film Festival, as well as being Treasure of The Broadview Danforth Business Improvement Area (BIA).
+Philip is thrilled to now be able to give back to community organizations close to him and tie back to his love of arts by supporting organizations like the Community One Foundation and the Inside Out LGBT Film Festival, is the Treasure of The Broadview Danforth Business Improvement Area (BIA) and advocates for Missing Middle housing.

 Philip Kocev can be contacted at firstname.lastname@example.org